ej-mentol/GSRP/README.md

     ```
     *This starts the Vite server and automatically spawns the C# backend.*

-4. Build for release (Portable):
+4. Build for release:
     ```bash
-    yarn build
+    .\publish.ps1
     ```
-    *This compiles the .NET backend and packages the Electron app into `dist/win-unpacked`.*
+    *This script builds the application and creates a ready-to-use archive in `dist/release`.*

 ### Data Location
 The database (`gsrp.db`) and settings are stored in: